Magellanic Clouds: Characteristics

 Aside from their different structure and lower mass, they differ from our galaxy in two major ways.
 They are gas-rich; a higher fraction of their mass is hydrogen and helium compared to the Milky Way.
 They are also more metal-poor than the Milky Way; the youngest stars in the LMC and SMC have a metallicity of 0.5 and 0.25 times solar, respectively.
 Both are noted for their nebulae and young stellar populations, but as in our own galaxy their stars range from the very young to the very old, indicating a long stellar formation history.

 The Large Magellanic Cloud was the host galaxy to a supernova (SN 1987A), the brightest observed in over four centuries.

-Measurements with the Hubble Space Telescope, announced in 2006, suggest the Magellanic Clouds may be moving too fast to be long term companions of the Milky Way.
+Measurements with the Hubble Space Telescope, announced in 2006, suggest the Magellanic Clouds may be moving too fast to be long-term companions of the Milky Way.
 If they are in orbit, that orbit takes at least 4 billion years.
 They are possibly on a first approach and we are witnessing the start of a galactic merger that may overlap with the Milky Way's potential merger with the Andromeda Galaxy (and perhaps the Triangulum Galaxy) in the future.
-However, it is not yet uncertain if these collisions will occur as recent models indicate that gravitation influences from the Large Magellanic Cloud and Triangulum Galaxy have an approximately 50% chance to prevent a merger of the Milky Way and Andromeda Galaxy.
+However, it is not yet uncertain if these collisions will occur as recent models indicate that gravitational influences from the Large Magellanic Cloud and Triangulum Galaxy have an approximately 50% chance to prevent a merger of the Milky Way and Andromeda Galaxy.

 In 2019, astronomers discovered the young star cluster Price-Whelan 1 using Gaia data.
 The star cluster has a low metallicity and belongs to the leading arm of the Magellanic Clouds.
 The existence of this star cluster suggests that the leading arm of the Magellanic Clouds is 90,000 light-years away from the Milky Way—closer than previously thought.